-Where any of the alternative scenarios of step 1a do not comply with all mandatory applicable legislation and regulations, follow these steps:
+Where any of the alternative scenarios of Step 1a do not comply with all mandatory applicable legislation and regulations, follow these steps:

-- 1) Assess the current practice in the applicable geographic region: - a) For high-income countries, all legal requirements are deemed to be enforced. - b) For countries other than high-income countries, where the mandatory legal or regulatory requirements are systematically not enforced and non-compliance is widespread in the applicable geographic region, include the alternative scenarios in the list for further consideration.
-Demonstration of nonenforcement must be based on authoritative and up-to-date information that is relevant and applicable to the alternative scenario. - 2) Where the mandatory legal or regulatory requirements are enforced, eliminate the alternative scenario from further consideration.
+- 1) Assess the current practice in the applicable geographic region: - a) For high-income countries,4 all legal requirements are deemed to be enforced. - b) For other countries, where the mandatory legal or regulatory requirements are systematically not enforced and non-compliance is widespread in the applicable geographic region, include the alternative scenarios in the list for further consideration.
+Demonstration of non-enforcement must be based on authoritative and up-to-date information that is relevant and applicable to the alternative scenario. - 2) Where the mandatory legal or regulatory requirements are enforced, eliminate the alternative scenario from further consideration.